How to Check Java Version

 MAJOR.MINOR.SECURITY

-• MAJOR - Major releases are bringing new features and functions.
+• MAJOR - Major releases bring new features and functions.

 • MINOR - Minor releases contain various bug fixes and compatible improvements.